mozilla-ai/agent-factory/README.md

    pre-commit install
    ```

-5. Create a `.env` file in the project root and add your OpenAI API key and Tavily API key (required):
+5. Create a `.env` file in the project root and add your OpenAI API key and Tavily API key (required).
+You can get a free Tavily API key by signing up [here](https://www.tavily.com/).
    ```bash
    OPENAI_API_KEY=sk-...
    TAVILY_API_KEY=tvly_...